ScribesZone/ScribesTools/docs/github/index.rst

     A shell with a typical git command ``git status``

+Git_ can be used both locally by a single developper but also locally and on the web in a collaborative mode.

+* git for local usage.
-One interesting aspect of git is that it is file-based repository: installing it do not necessitate to install any kind of server, database, or whatever.
-Using git locally is extremely cheap and easy.
+    One interesting aspect of Git_ is that it is file-based repository: installing it do not necessitate to install any kind of server, database;
+    no daemon process is required, etc.
+    Using git locally is therefore cheap and easy.
 It will just create a `.git` directory in your project directory and that's all.
+Full stop.
-Full stop. git can be be useful to work alone some revision controls for instance.
+    Git_ can be useful really useful when working alone.
+This provides you some revision control for instance.

+* git for collaborative usage.
-Obviously if the goal is to collaborate with others one need a *git server* .
-In this case the local copy of git installed on your machine will serve as a *client*.
-You can setup a git server (if you are in a company) or reuse existing services from the cloud as explained in the next section.
+    Obviously if the goal is to collaborate with others one need a *git server*.
+In this case the local copy of Git_ installed on your machine will serve as a *client*.
+You can setup a git server (if you are in a company) or reuse existing services from the cloud.

+The next section is about git on the cloud.

-GitHub or BitBucket
+GitHub or/and BitBucket
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

 If you need to collaborate with others to develop an open source project, GitHub_ or BitBucket_ are obvious solutions to consider, at least if you plan